obster991/Differential-Analyses-of-Kidney-Gene-Expression/README.md

-﻿

-Master Degree: Data Science

-a.y.
-2022/2023

-Differential Analyses of Gene Expression
+# Differential Analyses of Kidney Gene Expression

-All the details in Final Report.pdf
+All the details in Final Report.pdf file